 Italy’s capital and largest city is a living monument to some of the greatest artistic triumphs of humankind.
+A Rome wedding places you against the backdrop of classical Italian culture.
 Hand-marbled fountains, jaw-dropping cathedrals, and some of the world’s most ambitious architectural masterpieces rest like an open air museum under the hot and bright Italian sun.
-Whether you’ve dreamt of setting your eyes on one of Michelangelo’s sculptures or throwing a good luck coin into the Trevi Fountain, Rome is truly a work of art.
 Aside from its historic beauty, Rome is a foodie’s dream, so leave plenty of time for handmade pasta and house wine in one of the bustling piazzas.
+A European wedding in Rome is one of the most unique venues for a cosmopolitan ceremony.

-To marry in Italy, couples must provide birth certificates, passports, and a notarized “certificate of non-impediment.”
+Couples must provide birth certificates, passports, and a notarized “certificate of non-impediment” prior to a wedding in Rome.
 Divorce and death decrees (which must be valid for 300 days) are also required if applicable.
 For additional information, check with your Certified Destination Wedding Specialist.

 Travel Documents, Language & Currency